tgjones/gemini/README.markdown

 * Xna

 For more information about these modules, see below.
-In general, each module adds some combination of menu items, tool panes, document types and services.
+In general, each module adds some combination of menu items, tool window, document types and services.

 ### Shell module